gammasim/simtools/README.rst

 * Sphinx for docs with docstrings in Google style (Should change to Numpy style, like ctapipe (?))
 * Pep8
 * Use the following namespaces consistently
-::import simtools.config as cfg import simtools.io_handler as io

 .. code-block:: python
+| import simtools.config as cfg
+| import simtools.io_handler as io

 * Bla

 DESIGN REMARKS: